Hyde Park motorcycle crash kills one, sends another to hospital - Boston News, Weather, Sports | WHDH 7News

-BOSTON (WHDH) - A motorcycle crash in Hyde Park early Monday morning killed one person and sent another to the hospital.
+BOSTON (WHDH) - A motorcycle crash in Hyde Park early Monday morning killed one victim and sent another to the hospital.

 According to Boston police, a motor cycle and motor vehicle collided just before 4 a.m. at the intersection of West Street and Hyde Park Avenue.